 The original Cheerios can be given to a baby as soon as they can sit up on their own.
 They should also be able to put finger foods into their mouth.
-If your baby has just started eating solid food, you can start giving your baby Cheerios.
-If your baby is still a bobblehead, don’t start giving them chocolate until they can sit up and stand independently.
+If your baby has just started eating solid food, you can start giving your baby Cheerios. baby is still a bobblehead, don’t start giving them chocolate until they can sit up and stand independently.
 If your child has strong neck muscles, they’ll find eating Cheerios easier.

 It is important to remember that Cheerios are small pieces of cereal.
 Even if you’re a bobblehead, your baby’s mouth is too small to pick them up.
 Besides, Cheerios are easy to chew and dissolve in their mouths.
 Those with strong neck muscles are more likely to be able to eat Cheerios.
 This is a great food for infants who are not yet ready for cereals.

 The best time to start giving your baby Cheerios is when your baby is nine months old.
 A healthy and active child should be able to sit up on his or her own without assistance.
 Moreover, babies should be able to hold a cup of milk, breast milk, and Cheerios should be served in their natural bowl.
 In addition, your baby should not be using a bobblehead while you’re feeding him or her.